microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationassignmentgradetype.md

 ---
 title: "educationAssignmentGradeType resource type"
-description: "Represents how an assignment will be graded.
-This is used within the **assignments.grading** property."
+description: "Represents how an assignment will be graded."
 localization_priority: Normal
 author: "sharad-sharma-msft"
 ms.prod: "education"